mnelson4/yet-another-related-posts-plugin/readme.txt

 .yarpp-related-widget {text-align:center !important;}
 `

-Once you save any CSS changes, empty your browser’s cache and reload your page to see the effect.
+Once you save any CSS changes, empty your browser's cache and reload your page to see the effect.

 = I'm using the Thumbnails display.
 How can I change the thumbnail size? =